 If it is determined that your business owes unpaid sales or use taxes, the CDTFA may take steps to claim that money.
-They often take quite an aggressive approach in tracking down businesses with liabilities.
+“State sales and use taxes provide revenue to the state's General Fund, to cities and counties through specific state fund allocations, and to other local jurisdictions.”
+Perhaps this is why they often take quite an aggressive approach in tracking down businesses with liabilities.

 If you are still in business at the time that the CDTFA determines there to be an outstanding liability, they will usually insist that repayment is the business’s first priority.

 That means that even if immediate repayment will cause financial hardship or permanent consequences to the business, you will be expected to pay the outstanding taxes.

 If the business has closed prior to the CDTFA’s attempt to collect tax, they will assess the liability as belonging to as many individuals who were linked to the business as possible, irrespective of whether those individuals had the control or knowledge of the company’s finances at the relevant time.

 The burden is on the taxpayer to prove that they are not responsible for the tax liability and are “guilty until proven innocent.”

 For further information on whether part or all of your business is exempt, you may contact the CDTFA for more information.
 There are pamphlets and even classes available to help business owners understand the sales and use tax system.
 You may also request written advice on a particular transaction and rely on that advice if you are audited.

 Make sure you understand your obligations before carrying on business, and don’t hesitate to seek help from an experienced tax attorney if you get into trouble.

 Why Retain a Sales Tax Attorney for Your Collections Matter?